lilsycz/hsuan-in-tech/README.md

-# Hsuan · Interactive Web Demo Template
+# Hsuan ·Hsuan in Tech

 A minimal, no-build HTML/CSS/JS template you can deploy **for free** on GitHub Pages (or Netlify/Vercel).